Steven Lowy: Philanthropy and community activity

-Lowy is currently chairman of the World Board of Trustees of Keren Heysod-United Israel Appeal and president of Hakoah Club Sydney.
-He is a former president of the board of trustees of the Art Gallery of New South Wales (2006 – 2013), chairman of the Victor Chang Cardiac Research Institute (2008-2013), and is a director of the Lowy Institute, a Sydney-based foreign policy think tank, and the Lowy Medical Research Institute, a private medical organisation.
+Lowy is currently President of Hakoah Club Sydney, a board member and trustee of Keren Hayesod-UIA, and on the Executive and Board of Governors of the Jewish Agency for Israel.
+He is a former Chairman of the World Board of Trustees of Keren Hayesod-UIA (2019–2024) and recipient of Ze’ev Jabotinsky award.
+He is a former president of the board of trustees of the Art Gallery of New South Wales (2006–2013) and now a Life Governor, Chairman of the Victor Chang Cardiac Research Institute (2008–2013), now a Life Patron and Governor, and is the Deputy Chairman of the Lowy Institute Australia's leading foreign policy think tank, and the Lowy Medical Research Institute, a private medical organisation.

-Steven was a member of the Prime Minister’s Business-Government Advisory Group on National Security and has been the presiding officer of the NSW Police Force associate degree in Policing Practice Board of Management.
+Steven was a member of the Prime Minister's Business-Government Advisory Group on National Security and has been the presiding officer of the NSW Police Force associate degree in Policing Practice Board of Management.

-Together with his father, Frank, and two brothers, David and Peter, he plays a key role in decisions about the Lowy family’s philanthropic activities.
+Together with his father, Frank, and two brothers, David and Peter, he plays a key role in decisions about the Lowy family's philanthropic activities.
 In recent years, the family has supported the establishment of the Lowy Cancer Centre at the University of NSW, a new building (the Lowy Packer Building) to house the Victor Chang Cardiac Research Institute and the St Vincent's Centre for Applied Medical Research.
 The building was opened by Princess Mary of Denmark on 3 September 2008.
 In 2013 Frank Lowy revealed to a Philanthropy Australia audience that his family had donated more than $350 million to various causes during the previous decade.
+This has since increased considerably.